juancarlospaco/nim-firejail/README.md

 - API is a 1-1 copy of the CLI Firejails API, so any Firejails Docs work too.
 - Best Linux Security made super easy, just 4 `proc`, `32` Lines of code.
 - Run `nim doc firejails.nim` for more Documentation.
-- Run `nim genDepend firejail.nim` for Graphics of internal code structure.
+- Run `nim genDepend firejail.nim` for UML Graphics of internal code structure.
 - Run `nim c -r firejails.nim` for an Example.
 - Are you a Security Expert?, **Pull Requests welcome!**